-The connected four-quadrant power supplies are controlled by a ± 10 VDC remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog input.
+The power supply is controlled by a 0-10 VDC remote analog signal supplied by the Model 430 Programmer and applied to the power supply analog input.
 Programming and control of the current loop (composed of the magnet, power supply, and Model 430 Programmer shunt or optional zero flux current measurement device), is provided by an internal Model 430, ramp-generated current reference with parameters as set by the user.
 The Model 430 continuously compares the measured current with its internal current reference to provide precise closed-loop control of the actual current.